Danieldzy/OpenVas-Nessus/README.md

 Conducting a vulnerability scan can consume significant resources on both your host and target systems, potentially causing system downtime if not managed properly.
 As a Cybersecurity professional, it is crucial to understand your environment thoroughly before initiating such scans, adhering to GRC standards.
 Ensure clear communication with your manager and schedule scans for off-peak hours to reduce production impact.
 Begin by testing in a staging environment, and if you plan to automate scans, first conduct manual tests in a smaller production environment to verify that everything runs smoothly.
 It is crucial that all stakeholders are informed about the scan and understand the potential impact.

 <h2>Description</h2>
 The project involves two virtual machines: Kali Linux (with the IP address 10.0.2.8) and Metasploitable (with the IP address 10.0.2.15).
 An authenticated scan was executed using OpenVAS from the Kali Linux VM, targeting the Metasploitable VM, and a report was generated to identify vulnerabilities.
 Note: the final report is an Unauthenticated Scan report due to Kali blocking the target's SSH port 22, even though the correct credential has been provided.
+A detailed explanation can be found at the end.
 <br />